joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5777878/2024/09/18/49ers-injuries-deebo-samuel-christian-mccaffrey/

 **How Israel Built a Modern-Day Trojan Horse: Exploding Pagers**\
-`The Israeli government did not tamper with the Hezbollah phones that exploded, defense and intelligence officials say.
+`The Israeli government did not tamper with the Hezbollah devices that exploded, defense and intelligence officials say.
 It manufactured them as part of an elaborate ruse.`\
 https://nytimes.com/2024/09/18/world/middleeast/israel-exploding-pagers-hezbollah.html

 **U.N.
 Body Demands Israel End Its ‘Unlawful Presence in the Occupied Palestinian Territory’**\